Catholic Church sexual abuse cases by country: Austria

 In March 2010, several monks were suspended at Kremsmunster Abbey, located in the Upper Austria city of Kremsmunster, for severe allegations of sexual abuse and physical violence.
-The reported incidences ranged over a period from the 1970s until the late 1990s and had been subject to police investigation.
+The reported incidents ranged over a period from the 1970s until the late 1990s and had been subject to police investigation.
 In July 2013 an Austrian court found Kremsmuenster Abbey director Alfons Mandorfer guilty in 24 documented cases of child abuse and sexual violence.
-The now laicized priest, who was accused of committing "sexual acts of differing intensity" on the pupils between 1973 and 1993, was sentenced to twelve years in prison.
+The now laicised priest, who was accused of committing "sexual acts of differing intensity" on the pupils between 1973 and 1993, was sentenced to twelve years in prison.
 By 2013, the school had paid approximately €700,000 in compensation.

 Belgium

 There have been several abuse cases in Belgium.